 • Regular exposure to herbicides and pesticides increases the risk of disease

 Signs and Symptoms:

 It differs from person to person.
-During the initial phase of the disease, there is difficulty in completing day to day tasks.
-Presence of tremors or shaking in the limbs is generally observed.
-Poor posture, lose of balance and abnormal facial expressions.
-With progression, there is reduction in the body movements along with the muscle stiffness and speech problems.
+During the initial phase of the disease, there is difficulty in completing day-to-day tasks.
+The presence of tremors or shaking in the limbs is generally observed.
+Poor posture, loss of balance, and abnormal facial expressions.
+With progression, there is a reduction in body movements along with muscle stiffness and speech problems.
 Antiparkinsonism drug therapy drastically reduces these symptoms and improves the way of living.

 Some of the common signs are as mentioned below:

 • Problems in maintaining the balance and walking

 • Slow blinking